Joh. Loetz Witwe: History

-In the Wottawattal of the Bohemian Forest was one of the oldest glass works, which was bought in 1850 by Johann Lötz, the founder of the company, and former owner of glass factories in Deffernik, Hurkental, Annatal and Vogelsang.
+In the Otava valley of the Bohemian Forest was established one of the oldest glass works.
+In 1850 it was bought by Susanne, widow of Johann Lötz (1778–1844), the founder of the company, former glass cutter and owner of glass factories in Deffernik (Debrník, now part of Železná Ruda), Hurkenthal (Hůrka, now part of Prášily), Annatal (Annín, now part of Dlouhá Ves) and Vogelsang (Podlesí, now part of Kašperské Hory).

 In 1879 Max Ritter von Spaun, a grandson of Johann Lötz, took over the factory from his grandmother and continued to run it under the old company name, "Joh.
 Lötz Witwe".
 The factory had previously been equipped with a significant grinding shop.
 It was here that heavily cut crystal and cut-through enameled flashing glass were manufactured.
 The company started to produce the colored glass in the 1860s.

-Lötz'sche glass has always been a specialty because of its purity and fiery colors, and was initially purchased as raw glass by North Bohemian refineries, who refined the same through painting and grinding.
+Lötz' glass has always been a specialty because of its purity and fiery colors, and was initially purchased as raw glass by North Bohemian refineries, who refined the same through painting and grinding.
 Later, due to the high regard of the glass, the company started production of specialty luxury items.
 The company was the first to manufacture the so-called baroque glass—objects with applied glass decorations—in Austria.
 Sample warehouses were located in Vienna, Berlin, Hamburg, Paris, London, Brussels, Milan, and Madrid, which soon gave the products a worldwide reputation.

-The glass artfully imitated all types of Onyx, Jasper, Carnelian, Malachite, Lapis, Inlaid glass, etc. The luxury glasses that emerged from the factory received the highest awards.
-In the anniversary exhibition in 1888, the "Kaiser Franz Josefs Vase", designed by Hofrat Storck and produced by the Lötz company in Grauonyx, was unveiled.
+The glass artfully imitated all types of onyx, jasper, carnelian, malachite, lapis, inlaid glass, etc. The luxury glass that emerged from the factory received the highest awards.
+In the 1888 anniversary exhibition, the Kaiser Franz Josefs Vase, designed by Hofrat Storck and produced by the Lötz company in grey onyx, was unveiled.
 It was the largest vase that had been blown from glass until then.
-Most of the world exhibitions were loaded with special products from the company and were given the highest awards, including the Prix de Progrès and Honorary Diploma Brussels 1888; and the Grand Prix Paris 1889; as well as honorary diplomas from Vienna, Munich, Antwerp, Chicago, and San Francisco.
+The company's special products were also presented at most world exhibitions and received the highest awards, including the 1889 Grand Prix Paris, 1888 Prix de Progrès and Honorary Diploma Brussels, as well as honorary diplomas from Vienna, Munich, Antwerp, Chicago, and San Francisco.